AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader">Net Value</td>
-   <td>In the Net Value box, you can see the net value of the plan based on the budget and costs you have entered for the plan.</td>
+   <td>In the [!UICONTROL Net Value] box, you can see the net value of the plan based on the budget and costs you have entered for the plan.</td>
   </tr>
   <tr>
    <td role="rowheader">Shared with information</td>